On the typical and atypical solutions to the Kuramoto equations: Generic -root count

-This establishes the fact that the generic $\CC^*$-zero count for the algebraic Kuramoto system $\aks_G$ is exactly the adjacency polytope bound, despite the algebraic constraints on the parameters.
-Note that the BKK bound for $\aks_G$ is always between the generic $\CC^*$-zero count and the adjacency polytope bound.
+This establishes the fact that the generic $\CC^*$-root count for the algebraic Kuramoto system $\aks_G$ is exactly the adjacency polytope bound, despite the algebraic constraints on the parameters.
+Note that the BKK bound for $\aks_G$ is always between the generic $\CC^*$-root count and the adjacency polytope bound.
 Therefore, we can indirectly derive the Bernshtein-genericity of $\aks_G$.

 \begin{corollary} For generic real or complex $\overline{w}_1,\ldots,\overline{w}_n$ and generic but symmetric real or complex $k_{ij} = k_{ji} \ne 0$ for $\{i,j\} \in \edges(G)$, the algebraic Kuramoto system \eqref{equ: algebraic kuramoto} is Bernshtein-general, and